 The job of the fans in your computer is to cool the electronics.
 They do so by consistently pushing warm air out of the computer case.
 It’s rare for this air to be considered hot, by any means.
 However, it is warm enough to speed up the drying process.
 After placing your nugs near the fans, they should be finished drying within an hour or so.
 Check out the detailed steps below:

-- Trim your buds and place them in a paper bag; a small handful is an ideal amount
+- Trim your buds of leaves and place them in a paper bag; a small handful is an ideal amount

 - Put the brown paper bag in a cool, dry place for 2 to 3 days